rmagatti/goto-preview/README.md

-  same_file_float_preview = true, -- Whether to open a new floating window for a reference within the current file preview_window_title = { enable = true, position = "left" }, -- Whether to set the preview window title as the filename zindex = 1, -- Starting zindex for the stack of floating windows }
+  same_file_float_preview = true, -- Whether to open a new floating window for a reference within the current file preview_window_title = { enable = true, position = "left" }, -- Whether to set the preview window title as the filename zindex = 1, -- Starting zindex for the stack of floating windows vim_ui_input = true, -- Whether to override vim.ui.input with a goto-preview floating window

+}
 ```